wakim/esl-pod-client/README.md

 ## Setup the project

 1. Install the dependencies above
-2. `$ git clone https://github.com/wakim/esl-pod-client.git` - Clone the project
+2. `$ git clone --recursive https://github.com/wakim/esl-pod-client.git` - Clone the project with submodules
+4. if the folder `androidvideocache-library` is empty then:
-3. `$ cd esl-pod-client` - Go into the project folder
+ - `$ cd esl-pod-client` - Go into the project folder
+ - `$ git submodule update --init --recursive` - Initialize and fetch submodule
+5. Do not edit any file in submodule, it must be read-only.
-4. Open Android Studio
+6. Open Android Studio
-5. Click "Import project (Eclipse ADT, Gradle, etc.)"
+7. Click "Import project (Eclipse ADT, Gradle, etc.)"
-6. Build the project to see if everything is working fine
+8. Build the project to see if everything is working fine

 ## License
 <pre>